ucode0101/cucumber-bdd-junit-b1/README.md

 * using Java as  Programming language, Selenium WebDriver,
 * Cucumber, JUint.
 * Following Page Object Model (POM), Singleton Design Pattern
-* To run from TestRunner class using Tags.
+* To run specific feature/scenario from TestRunner class using tags
+* Using maven sure-fire plugin to tests in parallel "mvn test"